michaelpass/michaelpass.zsh-theme/README.md

 ## How It Works
 I basically hacked and spliced [alanpeabody](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/alanpeabody.zsh-theme) code with tips and tricks from [@christoomey](https://github.com/christoomey) and his masterfully produced [Thoughtbot lecture series](https://thoughtbot.com/upcase/mastering-git).

-### Note: Currently free to access for all GitHub members.
+Note: This [Thoughtbot](https://thoughtbot.com) lecture series is currently free to access for all GitHub members.

 ---